 Blog Article / 16 February 2021

-6 greatest escapes from Auschwitz in the history of the camp
+6 biggest escapes from Auschwitz in the history of the camp

 Discover incredible stories of the strongest people with a great will to live.
 They risked everything to leave the cruelest place on Earth - the Auschwitz concentration camp.